 Pursuant to the Company's 1992 Stock Incentive Plan, as amended (the "1992 Stock Incentive Plan"), incentive and non-incentive stock options, unrestricted and restricted stock awards and performance share awards may be granted to full or part time officers and other selected employees of the Company and its subsidiaries.
 In addition, the 1992 Stock Incentive Plan provides that each non-employee director of the Company that is elected by the stockholders initially will be granted, upon such election, a stock option to purchase up to 10,000 shares of the Company's Common Stock at the then fair market value of the Common Stock.
-The 1992 Stock Incentive Plan also provides that each non-employee director of the Company that is re-elected to the Board is granted, upon such re-election, a stock option to purchase up to 3,000 shares of Common Stock at the then fair market value of the Common Stock.
+The 1992 Stock Incentive Plan also provides that each non-employee director of the Company that is re-elected to the Board is granted, upon such re-election, a stock option to purchase up to 3,000 shares of Common Stock at the then fair market value of the then fair market value of the then fair market value of the common Stock.